sisl/VisionBasedAircraftDAA/src/simulator/README.md

     * If there are intruder aircraft already listed, delete all but 1 and then click on "Edit."
 If there are none, select "Add Aircraft" in the bottom left corner and then select "Edit" for the aircraft that newly appears.
     * In the Edit menu, select one of the following aircraft: Boeing 737-800, Cessna Skyhawk, or King Air C90.
 Then click "Done."
 5. In the bottom right corner, select "Start Flight" and wait for the scene to appear.

+### Running simulation
+The simulator is customizable so that models can be evaluated on the collision avoidance task in a variety of conditions.
+These condition variables can be set using command line arguments; a summary of the available arguments can be viewed using the command `python3 simulate.py -h`.

+In order to run simulation, X-Plane must be set up (instructions above) and open on your computer so that you can quickly toggle to the window and wait for simulation to begin.
+Then, there are two main ways simulation can be run:

+1. **One command at a time:** To run only one set of encounters on the same set of conditions (i.e. with the same command line arguments), use the command line call to `python3 simulate.py` with the desired arguments as outlined in the helper text visible from a call to `python3 simulate.py -h`.
+2. **In a shell script:** If you want to run a shell script with multiple simulation commands, this can be done easily by creating a shell script file and executing it using the command `./[FILENAME]`.
+In order to set variables for use in all commands in the shell script file, the `-b` flag can be added to each command to indicate "bulk" simulation, in which case variables can be overriden in the `BULK SIMULATION VARIABLE SETUP` section of [simulate.py](./simulate.py).

+You will need to keep the X-Plane window open and full-screen for the entirety of simulation, and then simulation results can be found in a csv file whose default name is `per_enc_eval.csv`.
+Each simulation takes around 30 seconds to run.